 fresh roasted pumpkin makes the best mousse torte

 2 tablespoons bourbon or orange juice (for non-alcohol version)

 2 teaspoons pumpkin pie spice (I use King Arthur Flour brand)

 ¼ teaspoon salt

 1 ½ cups whole milk

-1 cup unseasoned fresh or canned pumpkin, drained on paper towels
+1 cup unseasoned pumpkin, drained on paper towels

 BTW-I receive no compensation for endorsing any products.
 Last year I won a contest sponsored by Stauffer’s and my prize is a monthly cookie gift package for a year.